pkars/espages/markdown/necromancer-poisonbone.md

 Notes
 :   Killer Scythe is faster than LoD Fend, but slightly slower than the
     improved ES Fend.
-This is because it proved Fend works much faster with other classes than Amazon and Sorceress.\
+This is because it proved Fend works much faster with other classes than Amazon and Sorceress.
-    For this reason, oskill Killer Scythe has no limitation while oskill Fend has.
+:   For this reason, oskill Killer Scythe has no limitation while oskill
+    Fend has.
 Oskill Killer Scythe is as fast as Amazon\'s Fend for most classes, but isn\'t so fast for Sorceresses.
 Please use Fanatic Swing if you play Sorceress.